Midterm results dispel Hispanic rightward shift

 Throughout the country, but particularly in the West, Hispanic voters largely put down narratives of a rightward shift, with Democratic candidates in Hispanic districts largely doing well.

-“We’ve seen these all these articles, all these narratives, I mean, the post mortems were written before [Tuesday],” said Victoria McGroary, the executive director of Bold PAC, the Congressional Hispanic Caucus (CHC) campaign arm.
+“We’ve seen all these articles, all these narratives, I mean, the post-mortems were written before [Tuesday],” said Victoria McGroary, the executive director of Bold PAC, the Congressional Hispanic Caucus (CHC) campaign arm.

 In large part, the lack of a rightward shift followed a national trend of rejecting candidates seen as too extreme.

 “That’s because Latinos rejected MAGA, period.
-Maga is toxic to Latinos,” said Kristian Ramos, a Democratic political operative.
+MAGA is toxic to Latinos,” said Kristian Ramos, a Democratic political operative, referring to former President Trump’s slogan, Make America Great Again.

 Still, stories of a reddening of the Hispanic electorate were everywhere this election cycle, worrying some Democrats that the narrative would morph into a self-fulfilling prophecy.